 Here are some examples to get you started:

-cycle 5 times. - Stretch your hamstrings and calves with the downward-facing dog pose, holding the position for
+- Stretch your hamstrings and calves with the downward-facing dog pose, holding the position for 1–3 minutes.
+Repeat this cycle 3 times, then rest in child's pose.

-exhaling and slowly roll back your spine to the floor.
+- Perform the bridge pose, staying in this position for 30 seconds to a minute.
+Release by exhaling and slowly rolling your spine back to the floor.
 Repeat this set 5 times.

-Circuit training
+Circuit Training

 Another form of exercise that builds your cardiovascular fitness, core strength and balance is circuit training.
 As cycling is a low-impact activity, it doesn't focus much on supporting bone density.
 So what circuit training does is fill in those gaps and helps you build stronger bones.